 In 2015, the law in England and Wales fundamentally changed how domestic abuse was understood.
 With the introduction of section 76 of the Serious Crime Act 2015, the criminal law finally recognised that abuse does not have to be violent to be

+Sponsored post by Everyman Justice.
 A parent sits at their kitchen table late at night, reading the same court letter for the fourth time.
-They understand the words individually, but not what is really being asked of them or what might happen if they get it wrong.
+They understand the words individually, but not what is really being asked of them or what might happen

 One may get through the Christmas season with all the parties and business gatherings.
 Going solo is fine.
 Holiday decorations and rituals can temporarily distract us from divorce proceedings.
 Families surround us and can be supportive during this difficult time.
 The world